Berulacks/north-american-bugfixes/README.md

     make bullet_demo

-These commands (and just running make without arguments) will produce binaries in the same directory as the Nab source.
+These commands (and just running make without arguments) will produce binaries in the "*build/*" directory.
 Both demoes take a model file path as an argument, which controls what gets rendered on the screen.